 Kristopher D. White

-Kris White is the Deputy Director of Education at the American Battlefield Trust.
+Kris is the Deputy Director of Education at the American Battlefield Trust.
 White is a graduate of Norwich University with an M.A. in Military History, as well as a graduate of California University of Pennsylvania with a B.A. in History.
-For nearly five years he served as a staff military historian at Fredericksburg and Spotsylvania National Military Park.
-White is the co-founder of Emerging Civil War and is also the co-creator of the Engaging the Civil War Series, which is a partnership between Southern Illinois University Press and Emerging Civil War.
+For nearly five years he served as a ranger-historian at Fredericksburg and Spotsylvania National Military Park.
+White is the co-founder and chief historian of Emerging Civil War and is also the co-creator of the Engaging the Civil War Series, which is a partnership between Southern Illinois University Press and Emerging Civil War.
 An award-winning speaker and editor, White has authored, co-authored, or edited nearly two-dozen books; and he frequently leads tours in the United States and abroad.

 William Lee White is a park ranger at the Chickamauga and Chattanooga National Military Park, where he gives tours and other programs at the Chickamauga and Lookout Mountain Battlefields.
 He is the author of Bushwhacking on a Grand Scale: The Battle of Chickamauga, part of the Emerging Civil War Series, as well as several articles and essays on topics related to the Western Theater.
 He also edited Great Things Are Expected of Us: The Letters of Colonel C. Irvine Walker, 10th South Carolina Infantry CSA.
 Over the years, he has spoken to many roundtables, historical societies, and other history-minded groups.